Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming

 \section{Experiments}

-We conducted experiments to assess the efficiency and effectiveness of EEHT on Problem \ref{Prob: endmember extracion}.
+We conducted experiments to assess the efficiency and effectiveness of EEHT on Problem \ref{Prob: endmember extraction}.
 For the experiments, we coded EEHT in MATLAB.
 Here, step 2 of EEHT runs RCE whose step 2-1 needs to solve LP problems $\Primal(\LC, \LC)$ and $\Dual(\LC, \LC)$.
-Here, we employed CPLEX.
+We employed CPLEX for solving these LP problems.
 The MATLAB function {\tt cplexlp} is available in the CPLEX package and it enables us to run CPLEX in the MATLAB environment.
-Applying the {\tt cplexlp} function to an LP returns the optimal solutions for the LP and also for its dual.
-Our code used {\tt cplexlp} for $\Dual(\LC, \LC)$ in order to obtain both optimal solutions of $\Primal(\LC, \LC)$ and $\Dual(\LC, \LC)$.
-In what follows, EEHT with the choice of method A (resp.
-B, C) at step 3 is referred to as EEHT-A (resp. -B, -C).
+Applying the {\tt cplexlp} function to an LP returns both the optimal solutions for the LP and its dual.
+Our code used {\tt cplexlp} for $\Dual(\LC, \LC)$ in order to obtain optimal solutions to both $\Primal(\LC, \LC)$ and $\Dual(\LC, \LC)$.
+In what follows, EEHT with method A (resp.
+B, C) chosen at step 3 is referred to as EEHT-A (resp. -B, -C).